Configuration Parameters

 String

-Path to the file containing the SHA1 hashes of valid server certificates
+Path to a file containing SHA1 hashes of valid server certificates

 tls-passphrase